 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+1.11.
+Seed approximately 1–2.5 million cells per 100 mm cell culture dish.

+4.4.
+Incubate the culture dishes at 37 °C for 30 min in the presence of diamide or PBS as a control.

+4.6.
+Wash cells by gently adding 2 mL of 5% mannitol solution to the edge of each dish, taking care not to disturb the cell layer, then slightly tilt the dish.

+4.7.
+Aspirate the wash buffer from each culture dish, then wash cells again by gently adding 10 mL of wash buffer per dish and slightly tilting the dish.

+5.2.
+Slowly add 550 μL of the diluted internal standard solution per dish by immersing the tip of the pipette into the methanol and gently pipetting up and down several times.

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)